Ans :

 }

 Here view1 required only didTap() method and view2 require only didDoubleTap() method still both class has to implement both methods.
-So solution, to make 2 protocol and define each method in in each protocol.
+So solution, to make two different protocol and define each method in each protocol.
 Class can confirm multiple protocol to achieve functionality.
 This is rule of interface seggregation.
 Or we can use @objc to make optional method.

 Example 2 :